fmi-basel/LSTree/example/README.md

 <img src="../docs/cropping_tool.png" width="800"/><br>

 ## 2. Denoising and deconvolution
 Raw images are first denoised with a model trained with the [Noise2Void](https://github.com/juglab/n2v) scheme on a few images randomly selected from each movies/channels.
 The minimum intensity projection along z is used to estimate the background image under the assumption that for each pixel the background is visible on at least one z-slice.
-Denoised and background-corrected images are then deconvolved with a measured PSF using Richardson-Lucy algorithm running on the GPU.
+Denoised and background-corrected images are then deconvolved with a measured PSF using Richardson-Lucy algorithm running on the GPU using [flowdec](https://github.com/hammerlab/flowdec).
 This step, including training the denoising model if needed, can be run manually with:

 ```bash
 LUIGI_CONFIG_PATH=./config.cfg luigi --local-scheduler --module lstree MultiDeconvolutionTask